emsesp/docs/Home-Assistant.md

 ## Thermostat data

 The thermostat data is published using MQTT Discovery in the topic `homeassistant/climate/ems-esp/hc1/state`.
 An example payload may look like `{"hc1":{"seltemp":15,"currtemp":22.6,"mode":"auto"}}`.
 To use this data in the HA select the standard thermostat card and use the entity called `climate.hc1`.
+You can check if this is working in HA by going to Developer Tools->States and searching for `climate`.

 ## Solar data, Mixing data, Boiler data